AR-Abdel-Fattah/OPaL_Organoid_Patterning_Model/README.txt

 		Input parameters in OPaL_One, Output parameters can be extracted from the MATLAB workspace

        	Inputs (OPaL_One):
-           size:       The number of elements (cells) in the domain (currently set at 46 um)
+           size:       The number of elements (cells) in the domain (currently set at 46 cells)
            nuc_wid:    The width of a cell's nucleus, this is used to calculate domain lenght (currently set at 6 um)
            time:       The number of time steps (currently set at 10 steps)